White Bean Chicken Soup

 - Want some kick?
 Add 1/4 teaspoon (or more) red pepper flakes along with the garlic and Italian seasoning.

-- Want to add pasta?
-Add it directly into the pot after the broth comes to a boil (along with the chicken) and cook according to package directions.
+- Add Pasta: Add it directly into the pot after the broth comes to a boil (along with the chicken) and cook according to package directions.

 I used macaroni and kale so good